jierdin/sprout/operating-agreement.md

 ###### Section 5.01 - Management:

   The business and affairs of a Series shall be vested in the Voting Members of that Series in accordance with this Agreement.
 The business and affairs of the Company shall be vested in the Voting Members of the Company.
 Notwithstanding the foregoing, the management of the Company or a Series may be vested in one or more Managers who shall be chosen in the manner provided for herein.
 A Manager need not be a Member.
 Only Voting Members or Managers associated with a Series shall direct, manage and control the business and affairs of such Series.
-All Managers shall have the right to vote on a per capita basis as to the management and conduct of the business of the Company or Series.
+All Managers shall have the right to vote, weighted by their shares, as to the management and conduct of the business of the Company or Series.
 Except as otherwise herein set forth, a majority of the Managers shall control.

+TODO: Do child LLCs need a human connection to the parent LLC?
+I.e., can the management/ownership of the child LLC be separate from any of the parent LLC managers/owners?

 ###### Section 5.02 - Certain Powers of Managers: